divega/EntityFramework.Docs/entity-framework/ef6/versions/index.md

 With older versions of Visual Studio, it is possible to use the EF 6.2 runtime (as well as any past version of EF) with existing versions of the EF6 Tools.

-## Recent releases

 ### EF 6.2 Runtime

 The EF 6.2 runtime was released to NuGet in October of 2017.
 To a great extent, thanks to the efforts our community of open source contributors, EF 6.2 includes numerous [bugs fixes](https://github.com/aspnet/entityframework6/issues?utf8=%E2%9C%93&q=is%3Aissue%20milestone%3A6.2.0%20is%3Aclosed%20label%3Aclosed-fixed%20-label%3Aarea-tools%20label%3Atype-bug) and [product enhancements](https://github.com/aspnet/entityframework6/issues?utf8=%E2%9C%93&q=is%3Aissue%20milestone%3A6.2.0%20is%3Aclosed%20label%3Aclosed-fixed%20-label%3Aarea-tools%20label%3Atype-enhancement%20).

 Here is a brief list of the most important changes affecting the EF 6.2 runtime: